dionisiskon/Lenovo-Thinkpad-L540-Monterey-Hackintosh-EFi/README.md

 - VGA is a common problem encountered in hackintosh machines, even though using a VGA to HDMI fixes it.
 Google it!

 # Bugs
+- A popping sound when you boot pc and when you plug in headphones that lasts for 1 sec
 - Some Thinkpad keyboard shortcuts may not work.
 I have a faulty keyboard and can't test it.
 - Sinetek rstx may interefere with the sleep of laptop, even though there is a thread in the repo of sinetek-rstx that says how to resolve this issue.
 - SD Card Reader has an unsigned class so every time you boot it will say unknown card drive, but I promise it works!
 I simply drag it using COMMAND + mouse click to the middle of the screen and it dissapears from the status bar